MikeRand/GCDProject/README.md

 ----------

 1. Open run_analysis.R
-2. Set download directory on line 283
+2. Set download directory on line 280
-3. Set tidy data output directory on line 284
+3. Set tidy data output directory on line 281
 4. Source run_analysis.R
+5. Review output in tidydata.txt

 Note: if zip file is already in download directory, script will not attempt to download again.